 Examples of scientific standards include openness in sharing research materials, fairness in reviewing grant proposals, respect for your colleagues, and honesty in reporting research results1.

 There is no single source for scientific standards.
 They are defined by government regulations, Institute policies, professional codes of ethics, and commonly accepted practices.
 A few examples:

 - US Office of Research Integrity Introduction to RECR (online book)

 - Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals

 At the same time, not every ethical dilemma or responsible action will be addressed by existing standards.
-A key aspect of RCR is the application of good judgment and personal integrity.
+A key aspect of RECR is the application of good judgment and personal integrity.

 Through a commitment to scientific standards, our research community ensures the integrity and excellence of research conducted at MIT.
 On the other hand, violations of these standards can lead to accusations of research misconduct or questionable research practices, both of which can jeopardize research results and the academic and professional careers of those involved.

 MIT offers online research ethics training to ensure you have the knowledge and tools you need to pursue your research interests at the highest academic and personal standards.